Utility Bills & IT: Why It’s Time for an Unlikely Match to Come Together

-Utility Data is a Powerful Asset
+Utility Bills Are a Powerful Asset

 There’s a lot that you can say about utility bill data: It’s lengthy, erratic, difficult to process and overall a challenge to handle.
 But if you can get the aggregation and management pieces right, it’s also enormously valuable.

 - Uncovering savings: Because utility bills are so complicated, without proper data analysis it’s easy to miss “hidden costs.”
 Improving utility data analysis can also help to inform energy efficiency efforts that reduce costs and to negotiate lower prices in deregulated markets.

 - Responding faster to RFPs: If you can respond quickly to RFPs, you can get in before the competition and demonstrate your responsiveness, ultimately boosting your chances of getting the deal.
 Increasingly, RFPs require sustainability data, making quick access critical.

 - Improving market position due to transparency: Both investors and consumers increasingly prefer to spend their money with environmentally responsible companies, and what better way to demonstrate your efforts in this area than by being transparent with the public via regular sustainability reports?

 - Increasing access to capital: Along the same lines, sustainable companies present less risk for investors and have fewer capital constraints, all of which equates to better access to funds.